Car News Articles

 How Car Stuff Works

-Automatic may be the more convenient choice, but getting to grips with gears will make for a different driving experience.
+Automatic clutches may be the more convenient choice, but getting to grips with gears will make for a different driving experience.

 For many people, driving is a chore, nothing but a means of getting from one point to another.